rhinobase/raftyui/apps/docs/app/(docs)/docs/components/context-menu/page.md

 ---
 title: Context Menu
+nextjs:
+  metadata:
-pageTitle: Context Menu - Rafty UI
+    title: Context Menu
     description: It displays a menu located at the pointer, triggered by a right-click or a long-press.
 ---

 It displays a menu located at the pointer, triggered by a right-click or a long-press.